iLib-js/ilib-mono/README.md

 ### v1.1.0

+- added the ability to use ilib-loctool-json as a resource file
-- added the ability to specify output file mappings, localeMaps, and output file name templates, similar to the other loctool plugins
+- added the ability to specify output file mappings and output file name templates, similar to the other loctool plugins
 - updated dependencies
 - can now specify a regular expression to match the function wrapper of